-Too busy to add more exercise to your busy schedule?
+Too busy to add more exercise to your schedule?
 When you can’t seem to make time for a full workout, try these no-sweat ways to simply move more.

 7 no-brainer ways to boost your activity level